Rheumatology Physician Salary 2026

 What Is the Average Rheumatologist Salary?

 Rheumatology compensation continues to rise as physician shortages, aging demographics, and increasing autoimmune disease prevalence sustain demand nationwide.
-Most rheumatologists earn between $325,000 and $350,000 annually, with compensation varying based on practice structure, patient volume, payer mix, and infusion integration.
+Most rheumatologists earn around $325,000 annually, with compensation varying based on practice structure, patient volume, payer mix, and procedural integration.

 National Salary Benchmarks